-This is the second in a series of blog posts sharing the results of our study on the business value of experience design.
+This is the first in a series of blog posts sharing the results of our study on the business value of experience design.
 In this post, we explore the value of empathy: revealing how users think, perceive, and interact with digital products and how those product experiences help make their lives easier.

 The history of technology – especially digital technology – is filled with great ideas that didn’t quite work out as expected.
 The Microsoft Zune is almost a case study in product flops.
 The Segway is still really cool, but do you know anyone who owns one?
 Google Glass is science fiction come-to-life but it was cancelled after a couple of years.
 We are constantly enamored by new technology and romanced by a new possibility that we didn’t know existed.
 After all, we have technology to thank for our very way of life: air conditioning, modern plumbing, refrigeration, DoorDash.
 We are so enamored, in fact, that sometimes we put all of our faith in the technology alone to come through.
 But the reality is that the technology works with you, not for you, and in the Age of the Customer, it’s more important than ever to realize that products only exist for the people who use them.